Customers and Consumers

 Food safety is the heart of our business.
 We continually review every aspect of our daily operations to make sure we provide safe, high-quality, nutritious products for our customers and consumers.

-In the U.S., the U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS) inspect every JBS USA production facility daily to ensure that our food products meet federal food safety standards.
+In the U.S., the U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS) inspect every JBS USA animal protein production facility daily to ensure that our food products meet federal food safety standards.

 In Australia, the Department of Agriculture and Water Resources (DAWR) representatives are permanently located at our export facilities and perform inspections of our facilities daily to ensure that we are meeting all federal food safety and overseas markets requirements.